lorenzoferretti/db4hls/README.md

 ```
 mysql -u <your_username> -p<your_password> db4hls < db4hls.sql
 ```
 Now you can access DB4HLS and query it in order to access its data.
-The folder `sql_scripts` includes different examples of queries that can be performed to read data from it.
 Please refer to the [tutorial](inf.usi.ch/phd/ferretti/db4hls/tutorial.html) for more details regarding the SQL scripts and to the [DB4HLS documentation](inf.usi.ch/phd/ferretti/db4hls/docs.html) for more info about the database structure.

 An sql script can be executed running the follwing instruction:
 ```sql